linroger/Wealth-of-Nations/Financial Instruments/Financial Derivatives and Quantitative Methods/Risk Preferences.md

 ## Variance and Semi-variance

-Markowitz developed a mean-variance framework for portfolio choice in.
+Markowitz developed a mean-variance framework for [[Lecture 5- Dynamic Portfolio Choice|portfolio choice]] in.
 Which he argued that investors in choosing between portfolios with equal expected value should choose the portfolio with the minimum variance.
 910 This work was later used by Sharpe and Lintner in developing the Capital Asset Pricing Model (CAPM).
 As we have seen variance is a measure of average deviation and weighs both positive and negative variations equally.
 In his 1959 book,  Portfolio Selection,  Markowitz suggested the idea of looking at.
 Semi-variance which only considers deviations below some critical threshold.
 Letting the threshold be $\hat{x}$ ,  the semi-variance risk measure is given by

 $$\rho_{SV}=\sum_{x_i\leq\hat{x}}(x-\hat{x})^2 f (x_i)$$